 What are the signs of abuse?

 It’s better to call and be wrong than be right and do nothing.
 There are many signs that mean someone needs your help.
 These signs do not always mean the person is being abused or neglected, but they may be clues that something isn’t right.
-Call the TIES line 1-800-675-8437 and a trained Adult Protective Services Social Worker or Public Health Nurse can analyze the signs all while keeping your information confidential.
+Call the TIES line 1-800-675-8437 and a trained staff member can analyze the signs all while keeping your information confidential.

 - It may be a sign that an elder or dependent adult may be abused if they: